Improving Morale for Employees

 The real achievement is to develop loyalty across the entire organization by having employees believe in the company's mission and feel like they're doing meaningful work that has a positive impact on the world.
 People are more satisfied when they feel a sense of purpose in their work.

-Defining a set of values for your company is not something that should be taken lightly.
+Defining a set of values and a purpose for your company is not something that should be taken lightly.
 What makes your company's mission, culture, and services unique?
 Think about how your approach is different from that of your competitors.

 Simplifying your brand into a motto (even if only for internal purposes) can be helpful to create clarity about your brand and company culture.
 For Google, it's "don't be evil."
 For Apple, it's "Think different."
 For TOMS shoes, it's "One for one."